ubaldot/vim-extended-view/README.md

 buffer spans over.
 If `<number>` is not provided, then the buffer view is extended on 2 windows by default.

-To quit the extended view mode, run `:ExtendedViewToggle <number>` or just close any extension windows.
+To quit the extended view mode, run `:ExtendedViewToggle` again or just close any extension windows.

 Enjoy!